tc-lang/trenchcoat/writeups/bound-method.md

 - Sums and Prods are flattened (i.e. they do not contain, as direct children, other Sums or Prods),

 To factor `x` from an expression (returns `expr/x` if `x` can be cleanly factored or otherwise None):
-- If the expression is `x`, then the factored expression is 1;
+- If the expression is `x`, the factored expression is 1;
-- if the expression is another atom, then it cannot be factored;
+- if the expression is another atom, it cannot be factored;
-- if the expression is a literal, then it cannot be factored;
+- if the expression is a literal, it cannot be factored;
-- if the expression is a Neg, then the factored expression is -(factored inner expression)
+- if the expression is a Neg, the factored expression is -(factored inner expression);
-- if the expression is a Recip, then the factored expression is 1/(inner expression factored with 1/x)
+- if the expression is a Recip, the factored expression is 1/(inner expression factored with 1/x);
-- if the expression is a Sum, then the factored expression is the sum of its terms, each factored;
+- if the expression is a Sum, the factored expression is the sum of its terms, each factored;
-- if the expression is a Prod, then the expression can only be factored if exactly one term contains `x`.
+- if the expression is a Prod, the expression can only be factored if exactly one term contains `x`.
 If so, then the factored expression is the product of the factored term containing `x` and the rest of the terms.